abdulkader4513/precily/README.md

 ![](https://lh4.googleusercontent.com/rICbDmUYbVHy4CJtznlmkj4r6bEbsbSRbyhKPC0ScqaNCPhdfiXn-6pK6PWiLdS4yqPEToGtyC4DvjQpU3DEvS5aQxwlbK-grJHyO1DX_6xJ31AU3TbZvO85MVy-M-MesyufEOsSl2bvb9WR-9jtMxd4OJMKL1JX0a3vY8s-dgfAoSlO-1ENI0MKbTAncQ)

-Step 7: In this stage, tested two APIs.
-One using a GET request and another using a POST request.
-In the beginning of this stage,intentionally made the container to sleep for one minute.
-This is because Kubernetes service takes some time to give the External IP.
+Step 7: In this stage, test two APIs.
+One uses a GET request and another uses a POST request.
+At the beginning of this stage, intentionally made the container sleep for one minute.
+This is because the Kubernetes service takes some time to give the External IP.
 Then listed the service using kubectl.
-Got the service url of the container with the port.
+Got the service URL of the container with the port.

         name: Test service URLs